Lorenzschaef/colorSelect/readme.md

 #ColorSelect

-This is a simple jQuery plugin, that turns a select box, that contains hex-color-codes as its options, into a nice, user friendly color picker.
+This is a simple jQuery plugin, that turns a select box into a user friendly color picker.

 ## Installation